September 28, 2019

 |Shaggy's love of meat drove off Casey Kasem.|

 Scooby’s ratings had suffered a serious decline.
 A Pup Named Scooby-Doo came to a conclusion with no new incarnation to follow for the first time in two decades.
-The Scooby made-for-TV film series that had been running concurrently since the 1987 also ended with 1994’s Scooby-Doo! in Arabian Nights; again, with no plan for a follow-up.
-Casey Kasem, who had voiced Shaggy since the beginning, had left the role in 1995 over a dispute with the producers of having Shaggy appear in a Burger King commercial (Kasem was a vegan and wanted Shaggy to share his beliefs).
+The Scooby made-for-TV film series that had been running concurrently since 1987 also ended with 1994’s Scooby-Doo! in Arabian Nights; again, with no plan for a follow-up.
+Casey Kasem, who had voiced Shaggy since the beginning, had left the role in 1995 over a dispute with the producers of having Shaggy appear in a Burger King commercial (Kasem was a vegan and wanted Shaggy to at least be portrayed as a vegetarian).
 Don Messick, the original voice of Scooby, decided to retire from the role as his quitting smoking made him unable to achieve the rasp needed to do the voice properly.
 He ultimately retired from acting altogether after a stroke in 1996, and died from a second one in 1997.

 Behind the scenes, Turner Broadcasting System had purchased Hanna-Barbera Productions in 1991 in order to gain access to their library and begin their own network: Cartoon Network.
 The studio was renamed Hanna-Barbera Cartoons and began producing new content exclusively for Turner networks while the back catalog filled up the majority of Cartoon Network’s—later sister station Boomerang’—air time.
 In 1996, Turner merged with Time Warner and Hanna-Barbera became part of Warner Bros.
 Animation, before being absorbed entirely in 2001 following William Hanna’s death.